Producing Open Source Software

 Why this book

-Fogel’s argument is plain: most open-source projects fail not because of the code but because of the human systems around the code.
+His argument is plain: most open-source projects fail not because of the code but because of the human systems around the code.
 Communications, response-time culture, project identity, contributor onboarding, license compatibility, governance design — Fogel walks each layer with concrete advice grounded in his years on Subversion.

-Translating it into a tool meant something different from the MCP route.
-Fogel’s book is more checklist-shaped than catalog-shaped: a maintainer reads it cover-to-cover, then refers back to specific chapters when their project is stuck on a specific layer.
+The book is more checklist-shaped than catalog-shaped: a maintainer reads it cover-to-cover, then refers back to specific chapters when their project is stuck on a specific layer.
 So we built it as an Agent Skill — invoked by a slash command — that audits a project against Fogel’s framework and produces a structured scorecard.

 What we built